Tony has some difficulty getting an Hasidic Jew to comply with his wishes.

 This episode continues the previous episode’s comparison between the Golden Age of the Mob versus its current state.
 Two very early scenes in this hour, presented back-to-back, pit Christopher and Brendan (representing the current mob) against Corrado and Mikey (who represent—or at least think of themselves as representing—the Golden Age).
 Both scenes are formally linked by the dialogue: in each scene, the men are discussing the return of the hijacked truck to Comley.
-The audio/visual compositions of both scenes are used to contrast the two pairs of men:
+But the two scenes differ greatly in their composition, both visually and sonically, in order to make a contrast between the two pairs of men:

 - Chris and Brendan snort cocaine whereas Corrado and Mikey enjoy a more traditional dinner